Electroweak Multi-Higgs Production: A Smoking Gun for the Type-I Two-Higgs-Doublet Model: The Type-I 2HDM

 \subsection{Multi-$A$ production and benchmark scenarios}

 The benefit of using the physical Higgs boson masses as input parameters is that we can fix $m_h=125$\,GeV, so that our analysis corresponds to the `standard hierarchy' scenario with $h=\hobs$ and a heavier $H$.
 For this scenario, our previous study \cite{Enberg:2018pye} found that not only can the cross section for the EW production of the $HA$ pair be up to two orders of magnitude larger than the $gg/bb$-induced one, but it also remains quite substantial for the subsequent states $AAA$ and $AAZ$.
 Evidently, this cross section is more pronounced in parameter space regions where the $H$ is produced on-shell, with a mass just above the $AA$ or $AZ$ decay threshold and a maximal corresponding branching ratio (BR).
-The BR($H\to AA$) can be enhanced if the $H\to hh$ decay is not kinematically allowed.
 The requirement of the couplings of the $h$ to be SM-like, as is the case for the $\hobs$, pushes the model into the so-called alignment limit, where $s_{\beta-\alpha}\to 1$ \cite{Bernon:2015wef}.
-In this limit, the $HAZ$ coupling, which is proportional to $s_{\beta-\alpha}$, and hence the BR($H\to AZ$) is also naturally enhanced, while the $H\to hh$ and $H\to VV$ decays, even when available, are suppressed.
+In this limit, the $Hhh$ coupling is suppressed, unlike the $HAA$ coupling.
+The $HAZ$ coupling, which is proportional to $s_{\beta-\alpha}$, and hence the BR($H\to AZ$), is also naturally enhanced, while the $H\to VV$ decays, even when available, are suppressed.

-In light of the above observations, our analysis pertains to small, $\sim 50$\,GeV, values of $m_A$.
+In light of the above observations, our analysis pertains to a small $m_A$ of 70\,GeV.
 For such a light $A$, $b\bar{b}$ is by far the dominant decay mode and the multi-Higgs states that we are interested in here are thus the ones yielding at least 4 $b$--quarks via intermediate $A$s.
 Such states result from the EW production of either a neutral pair of Higgs bosons, both on-shell, as

 or a charged pair, as

 Here the $W$ and $Z$ decay inclusively (i.e., both hadronically and leptonically) and $X$ can thus be any additional quarks (including $b$--quarks) and/or leptons.